daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

 ```

-We have refactored the `duration` parameter into `mean_duration` to correctly reflect its role of the batch average duration.
+I have refactored the `duration` parameter into `mean_duration` to correctly reflect its role of the batch average duration.
 Let's illustrate the difference in the generated time series:

 <div id="myDiv_v5"></div>
 <script>